coffeeflash/tobisyurt/_posts/2022-03-26-docker-registry.md

 Then make proper jenkins pipelines to build the images and finally push them to my registry (git and jenkins are not a part of this post).

-I decided to use a simple setup instead of big stack of containers like for example harbor (see [https://goharbor.io/](https://goharbor.io/)).
-Just a simple registry from docker itself and a simple stateless browser, which is only using the api and the login mechanism of the registry itself.
+I decided to use a simple setup instead of big stacks of containers like for example harbor (see [https://goharbor.io/](https://goharbor.io/)).
+So I went with the registry from docker itself.
+Unfortunately this is just an api without a nice web interface like docker hub.
+That is why I added simple stateless browser, which is only using the api and the login mechanism of the registry itself.

 # The Registry